LeonidShamarin/LeonidShamarin/README.md

 - [GitHub](https://github.com/LeonidShamarin)

 ## Open to Collaboration
-- 🤝 Open to collaborating on new projects as I seek fresh challenges and opportunities to expand my skills and stay up-to-date with the latest industry trends.
+- 🤝 I'm eager to collaborate on exciting new projects, as I actively seek fresh challenges and opportunities to enhance my skills while staying abreast of the latest industry trends.

 **Thanks for visiting! 🚀**